Apicurio/apicurito/README.md

 ## Development server

 Before running the dev server you must install `node` and `yarn`.
-Once these tools are installed you must run `yarn install` to download all fo the project's dependencies.
+Once these tools are installed you must run `yarn install` to download all of the project's dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.